DistributedCollective/zero/README.md

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `sovFeeCollector`.
 It also contains the state of each Line of Credit  i.e. a record of the Line of Credit’s collateral and debt.
 The TroveManager does not hold value (i.e. RBTC / other tokens).
 TroveManager functions call into the various Pools to tell them to move RBTC/tokens between Pools, where necessary.

-`LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract `LiquityBase`, which contains global constants and some common functions.
+`ZeroBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract `ZeroBase`, which contains global constants and some common functions.

 `StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits and withdrawing compounded deposits and accumulated RBTC gains.
 Holds the ZUSD Stability Pool deposits, and the RBTC gains from liquidations, for depositors.